Haliene: Early life

-Sweet's mother, Candace, died from cancer on December 16, 2011.
+Sweet's mother died from cancer on December 16, 2011.
 Less than six months later, June 4, 2012, her father succumbed to bone marrow cancer after eight years with the disease.
 Haliene was working on her second album during this difficult time and recalls, "I was 23 years old and I felt I stood amongst the ash of the dreams of my life.
 But, like a phoenix, I can rise again."

-In August 2012, Sweet's second album Ashes of my Paradise was released through Japan Victor Company (JVC).
-In January 2013, she announced an upcoming EP, Sirens.
+In August 2012, Sweet's second album, Ashes of my Paradise was released through Japan Victor Company.
+In 2013, she released her EP Sirens.

-In January 2014, Sweet self-released a remake of the Phil Collins classic "In The Air Tonight", and it was licensed by NBC Television for the promo adverts for their new show called Believe.
+In January 2014, Sweet self-released a cover of the Phil Collins song "In the Air Tonight", and it was licensed by NBC Television for the promo adverts for their new show called Believe.
 The song was also featured in promo adverts for the Lifetime movie Petals on the Wind, an adaptation of the V.C.
 Andrews novel of the same name.
-In February 2015 the track was licensed for another NBC promo, this time for the Mark Burnett-produced A.D.
+In February 2015, the track was licensed for another NBC promo, this time for the Mark Burnett-produced A.D.
 The Bible Continues.
-The remix returns in the 'monsters are coming' TV spot for the television series Gotham.
+The remix returned in a TV spot for the television series Gotham.